sopra-fs20-group02/sopra-fs20-group02-server/README.md

 ## Introduction

-We aimed to create a state of the art online mutliplayer chess game where users can easily create and join games with different rules.
-Besides there is a extensive user statistics page and a chat functionality.
+We aimed to create a state of the art online mutliplayer chess game, called Jess, where users can easily create and join games with different rules.
+Besides, there is an extensive user statistics page and a chat functionality.
 The main focus was implementing our own chess engine where all possible moves can be fetched from the backend and displayed to the user.
 This enables users with less knowledge about the game to perform better.

 ## Technologies

-Spring, WebSocket, Lombock
+* Spring
+* WebSocket
+* Lombok
+* Github
+* Heroku
+* SonarQube
+* Java

 ## High-Level components